 Generally, nobody wants to come upon a colony of harvester ants suddenly.
 Though these pests are smaller in comparison to a human, they are prepared to fight.
 The sting from any of these pests can create a great deal of pain.
 However, due to the noticeability of their nests and their large size, you will want to bypass their nest.
 The bite of a harvester ant may circulate through the lymph channels and may require medical attention.

 The sting of a harvester ant creates discomfort and pain that can feel almost like fire, yet rarely will it cause death.
 Being stung several times by an ant can create a painful sting that is intense, causing a deep redness to form around the sting.
 If there is a lot of poison released by the ant, you may discover a sticky, watery seepage, and you may also experience chills and fever.

 The foraging trails of harvester ants are large and generally go two ways.
 Certain species will enter or exit the nest and forage around individually, often breaking up to branch out in various areas.
 The temperature underground is kept regulated because the worker ants keep their nesting area clear of vegetation.

 Getting Rid of Harvester Ants

 To get rid of a colony of ants or other insects, reach out to a licensed professional pest control company.
-The pest control company you call has the knowledge needed to get rid of ants and insects safely.
+The pest control company you call has the knowledge needed on ant control for home to help you get rid of ants and insects safely.